alexanderwende/injector/README.md

 // create an `Injector` instance const injector = new Injector();

-// tell the injector how to provide the MESSAGE_SERVICE token
+// tell the injector how to resolve the MESSAGE_SERVICE token
-// we are using a `ClassProvider` here, but we could use other providers as well injector.provide(MESSAGE_SERVICE, new ClassProvider(FooMessageService));
+// we are using a `ClassProvider` here, but we could use other providers as well injector.register(MESSAGE_SERVICE, new ClassProvider(FooMessageService));

 // create instances by letting the `Injector` resolve them const client = injector.resolve(MessageClient)!;